Matrix-free stochastic calculation of operator norms without using adjoints: Adjoint free calculation of

-\begin{corollary} Assume that all singular values of $A\in\RR^{m\times d}$ have multiplicities less than $d-1$.
-Then it holds that if $v^{k}$ is not a right singular vector, then $v^{k+1}$ is almost surely also not a right singular vector.
+\begin{corollary} Let $d > 2$ and $A\in\RR^{m\times d}$ and assume that all eigenvalues of $A^{*}A$ have multiplicities less than $d-1$.
+Then it holds that if $v^{k}$ is not a right singular vector of $A$, then $v^{k+1}$ is almost surely also not a right singular vector of $A$.

 Consequently, we have $a_{k}\neq 0$ (almost surely) throughout the iteration of Algorithm~\ref{alg:mafno-orth-exact} if $v^{0}$ is not a right singular vector of $A$ and the sequence $\norm{Av^{k}}$ is increasing and convergent (a.s.). \end{corollary} \begin{proof} Let $\sigma$ be a singular value of $A$ with multiplicity $r$ and $E$ the respective eigenspace.